LordTony/MMBN3-Perfect/README.md

   - Press ✅
   - EngyChng ✅

+## Current Research Goal

+- Find out how to make the giga chip reward use the normal checkboard swipe effect

 ## How to build / use / install

 - Will worry about this part once I have a bit more progress